 Amit Chaudhuri was born in Calcutta in 1962, and grew up in Bombay.
 He was educated at the Cathedral and John Connon School, Bombay, University College London, and at Balliol College, Oxford, where he wrote a doctoral dissertation on DH Lawrence.

-Amit Chaudhuri teaches the Prose Fiction MA in Creative Writing at UEA, and supervises PhD students in both creative writing and literature.
-The inaugural creative writing workshop in prose fiction begins in Calcutta in March 2013 under his direction.
+Amit Chaudhuri has taught the Prose Fiction MA in Creative Writing at UEA, and supervises PhD students in both creative writing and literature.
+The inaugural international creative writing workshop in prose fiction began in Calcutta in March 2013 under his direction.
+It was followed by a non-fiction workshop.
+The international writing workshops are set to continue in the foreseeable future.

 Calcutta : Two Years in the City